Other red dots: A possible GLIMPSE of normal AGB stars at Cosmic Noon through extreme lensing: Discussion

 \subsection{Alternative interpretations}

 Despite having only broad-band photometry and two medium bands at our disposal, the sources reported here have several unique features that strongly disfavor most alternative interpretations to lensed stars.
 While they do satisfy typical `Little Red Dot' \citep[LRD;][]{matthee24} selection criteria \citep[e.g.][]{kokorev24a}, including the brown-dwarf exclusion color-cut by \citet{greene24}, any higher-redshift objects, such as LRDs, high-redshift galaxies or star-clusters, at the same locations would necessarily be multiply-imaged by the cluster since they would lie \emph{within} the caustics for any source-redshift above the values reported in Tab.~\ref{tab:properties}.
 This leaves the possibility of chance alignments with faint and red foreground objects such as e.g.\ brown dwarves in the Milky Way (though unlikely since they satisfy the brown-dwarf exclusion color-cuts mentioned above), or compact red star-clusters along the line-of-sight at lower redshift.
 To assess the probability of a chance alignment, we use the GLIMPSE catalog \citep[][also see section~\ref{sec:data}]{atek25} to search for point-sources of similar color to our lensed star candidates.
 As can be seen in Fig.~\ref{fig:color}, the four lensed star candidates occupy a distinct region in the color-color space ($\mathrm{F150W}-\mathrm{F444W}$ vs.\ $\mathrm{F150W}-\mathrm{F277W}$), apart from the bulk of the point-source population.
-Given the dearth of similarly-colored point-sources across the field, a chance alignment of foreground objects with the critical lines of AS1063 is unlikely.
+Taking the entire population of point-sources in the field, we find a density of $0.7\,\mathrm{arcsec}^{-2}$, which gives a 0.5\,\% probability of finding a random point-source within one F277W PSF width from a critical line.
+Given the dearth of similarly-colored point-sources across the field, a chance alignment of foreground objects with the critical lines of AS1063 is therefore unlikely.

 Finally, there is the possibility of other red objects within the host-galaxy: e.g.\ red super- or hyper-giants, or globular clusters.
 The possibility of red super-giants was already discussed in detail in section~\ref{sec:AGB-stars}, where we concluded that we cannot definitely rule it out.
 On the lower magnification end of the distributions shown in Fig.~\ref{fig:observations} ($\mu\lesssim10^2$), these objects could alternatively be compact globular clusters residing in the outskirts of the host galaxies.
 This scenario is a commonly discussed alternative solution for extremely magnified stars, in particular for persistent ones \citep[e.g.][]{furtak24a,diego23c,diego26b}.
 In the case of the three lensed AGB star candidates discussed here, the complete absence of any rest-frame UV emission as well as the smooth red slope would require a significant amount of dust attenuation.
 This is however atypical for mature globular clusters \citep[e.g.][]{bastian14} and therefore disfavors a globular cluster solution.
 Even if they had the age of the Universe at $z\sim1-3$, globular cluster stellar populations would still be governed by G-type stars and thus show significant rest-frame UV and blue optical emission.
 In addition, the absence of a counter-image (see Fig.~\ref{fig:observations}) is much harder to explain for a globular cluster, requiring de-magnification by a rare and fortuitously placed milli-lens \citep[e.g.][]{diego23c,diego26b}, than for a single lensed star.